 And no one regrets it more than we.
 It was a hard, hard story to write.

 . . .Wow.
-This has to be one of the feeblest, most shameless attempts at passing the buck I’ve ever heard in my entire life.
+This has to be one of the feeblest attempts to pass the buck I’ve ever heard.
 “Necessary?”
 “Fated to happen?”
-You “often don’t have any control over” your stories, huh?
+You “often don’t have any control over” your stories?
 “Only the inscrutable, inexorable workings of circumstances are culpable?”
-How in the hell could anyone say that a creative writer is not responsible for what he writes?
-Was someone holding a gun to Gerry’s head?
-This was ridiculous, pathetic, and sad—one hell of a trifecta.
+Come on, guys.
+It’s not as if you had guns being held to your heads while the story was being made.

 Letters would continue to chime in on the subject for several more issues.
 One noteworthy missive was a follow-up from Richard Nathan in issue #127, which featured this classic zinger: “Somebody ought to throw Gerry Conway off the George Washington Bridge to see if the fall kills him before impact.”